LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

-You will see that buckets are now sorted in descending order of document count.
+You will see that buckets are now sorted in descending order of doc_count.

 ![image](https://user-images.githubusercontent.com/60980933/116112778-1e9e3000-a675-11eb-8230-7d8f00b41d98.png)

 ### Combined Aggregations
-Some questions need a combination of aggregations to be answered.
+Some questions require a combination of aggregations to be answered.

-What is the sum of revenue per day?

-This requires both metric and buckets aggregation.
+For example, to answer the question "What is the sum of revenue per day?", we need to combine metric and buckets aggregations.

 #### Calculate the daily revenue
 ```